Always (1989 film): Cast

+In addition, singer-songwriter JD Souther plays the pianist-singer at the dance near the start of the film.

 Production

-Spielberg confided that while making Jaws in 1974, he and Dreyfuss had traded quips from A Guy Named Joe, considered a "classic" war film, that they both wanted to remake.
-As an "inside joke," a clip from A Guy Named Joe is included in a scene in Poltergeist, which Spielberg had produced.
+Steven Spielberg confided that while making Jaws in 1974, he and Richard Dreyfuss had traded quips from A Guy Named Joe, considered a "classic" war film, that they both wanted to remake.
+Originally intended to be an MGM project, the film underwent a protracted 10-year gestation, with Tom Cruise reputedly being considered for the Ted Baker role.
+Dustin Hoffman was offered a role but turned it down.

 Dreyfuss had seen the 1943 melodrama "at least 35 times."
 For Spielberg, who recalled seeing it as a child late at night, "it was one of the films that inspired him to become a movie director," creating an emotional connection to the times that his father, a wartime air force veteran had lived through.
 The two friends quoted individual shots from the film to each other and when the opportunity arose, years later, were resolved to recreate the wartime fantasy.

-Dustin Hoffman was offered a role but turned it down.

 Principal photography began on May 15, 1989; production took place in northwestern Montana in the Kootenai National Forest, with some scenes filmed in and around Libby.
 Some 500 of its residents were recruited for the film as extras to act as wildland firefighters.
 The scenes where the plane flies over the lake at the beginning and lands in the lake at the end of the movie were filmed at Bull Lake, south of Troy.
-The scenes set in "Flat Rock, Colorado," were filmed at and around the Ephrata airport in eastern Washington.
+The scenes set in "Flat Rock, Colorado," were filmed at and around the Moses Lake airport in eastern Washington.
 The scene where Pete and Hap are walking through the wheat field was filmed at Sprague, southwest of Spokane, where they spent two weeks filming in June.
 Footage of Yellowstone National Park's 1988 fires was used for the fire sequences.
 Production wrapped in August 1989.

-Hepburn retired from acting and died in 1993.
+Audrey Hepburn appeared in Always in her last film role.
+Her cameo was an opportunity to raise money for her favorite cause; much of Hepburn's one million dollars plus salary was donated to UNICEF.

 Aircraft used

-Two Douglas A-26 Invader fire bombers (Douglas B-26C Invader No. 57] and Douglas TB-26C Invader No. 59) were prominently featured in Always.
+Two Douglas A-26 Invader fire bombers (Douglas B-26C Invader No.57] and Douglas TB-26C Invader No. 59) were prominently featured in Always.
 The flying for the film was performed by well-known film pilot Steve Hinton and Dennis Lynch, the owner of the A-26s.
+A combination of aerial photography, rear projection, and models was used to create the aerial sequences.

 A number of other aircraft also appeared in Always: Aeronca 7AC Champion, Bellanca 8KCAB Super Decathlon, Beechcraft Model 18, Cessna 337 Super Skymaster, Cessna 340, Consolidated PBY-5A Catalina, de Havilland Canada DHC-6-300 Twin Otter, Douglas C-54 Skymaster, Fairchild C-119C Flying Boxcar, McDonnell Douglas DC-10 and North American B-25J Mitchell.
 Two helicopters were also seen: Bell 206 JetRanger and Bell UH-1B Iroquois.

-Release

-Always opened at #5 at that week's box office, grossing $3,713,480, competing with Christmas Vacation, Tango & Cash (opening the same weekend), The War of the Roses and Back to the Future Part II.
-Although now considered only a modest financial success when compared to other Spielberg ventures, the film brought back returns grossing $43,858,790 in the U.S. and $30,276,000 on foreign territories, for a $74,134,790 worldwide total.